 Pandemic Emergency Purchase Program will have an overall envelope of €750 billion and will buy government and corporate bonds.
 Complements big bank stimulus package.
 Eases collateral standards and removes self imposed restrictions on purchases.
 Details awaited.
 Measures surpass 2008 crisis response as described below.

 That we are very likely in a recession already, awaiting NBER decision, is a given.
 Whether this will lead to a full blown financial crisis is the real question.
-Since no two financial crisis are alike Guan Seng Khoo, PhD and me examined the previous 3 recessions to tease leading signals.
-While not a scientific study, perhaps biased with sampling error and some data mining, we note 4 common characteristics that we should keep an eye out for : (I) poor equity market performance, (II) elevated volatility, (III) a decline in commodity prices and (IV) increased short-term bank funding and long-term capital costs.
-We capture this in a visual to illustrate.
+Since no two financial crisis are alike I examined the previous 3 recessions to tease leading signals.
+While not a scientific study, perhaps biased with sampling error and some data mining, I note 4 common characteristics that we should keep an eye out for : (I) poor equity market performance, (II) elevated volatility, (III) a decline in commodity prices and (IV) increased short-term bank funding and long-term capital costs.

 Chancellor Rishi Sunak in the #UK is soon going to reveal additional details on a massive corona economic stimulus package – around £350 bn.
 It will include £330 bn of business loan guarantees.
 Includes aid to cover a business rates holiday and grants for retailers and pubs.
 Help for airlines is being considered.
 Provides increased access to government-backed loan or credit on attractive terms.
 Mortgage lenders will offer a three-month mortgage holiday.
 This is taking shape right now (3/18/2020, 10 AM EST).
-Guan Seng Khoo, PhD and me visited the actions UK government took in 2008 and find those to be very comparable in size and boldness.
-Here is a visual we put together of actions taken in 2008 by way of quick contrast.
+I visited the actions UK government took in 2008 and find those to be very comparable in size and boldness.
+Here is a visual of actions taken in 2008 by way of quick contrast.